apache/cloudstack-documentation/source/adminguide/templates.rst

 CloudStack ships with a default Template for the CentOS operating system.
 There are a variety of ways to add more Templates.
-Administrators and end users can add Templates.
+Administrators and end Users can add Templates.
 The typical sequence of events is:

 #.
 Launch an Instance that has the operating system you want.
 Make any